Safeguarding Our Members' Privacy

 USASF.net recommends that to avoid any such surprises, you take advantage of the access controls that USASF.net offers, as we discuss above, and be diligent in your supervision of any children you allow to use USASF.net Internet.

-For answers to specific concerns regarding privacy that are not addressed here, see our About Us and Reporting Violations sites.
-These sites provide information on whom and how to contact us at USASF.net.
+For answers to specific concerns regarding privacy that are not addressed here, please contact the USASF.